Table of contents

 Our Verdict and Final Thoughts

 So, is the course worth it?
-Well, if you’re looking to learn practical skills from an industry professional, we’d say absolutely.
+Absolutely if you’re looking to learn practical skills from an industry professional.

 In this course, you’ll learn things a degree WON’T teach you, like how to approach interviewing, finding work as a writer, and more.